Repas de bébé: Synopsis

 Auguste Lumière, his wife Marguerite, and their daughter Andrée sit at a dining table in the garden outside a house.
 The scene connotes the culture of a bourgeois family, with a silver tea service, a bottle of cognac, and fine clothing.
 Papa twice spoon-feeds their baby while Mama prepares and drinks a cup of tea.
 Both dote on the child and talk to her throughout.
-He then gives the infant a biscuit (cookie), which she seemingly offers to someone off-camera.
+He then gives the infant a biscuit, which she seemingly offers to someone off-camera.
 The film ends as Auguste offers bébé a third spoonful.